Engineering Favorable Propagation: Near-Field IRS Deployment for Spatial Multiplexing: Numerical Results

 \section{Numerical Results}

 In this section, we provide numerical results to validate our theoretical analyses and demonstrate the performance of the proposed optimization algorithm.
-Unless specified otherwise, we consider a system with a carrier frequency of $f=60$ GHz.
-The BS is equipped with an S-ULA of $M=128$ antennas.
-The array sparsity factors are set to $\zeta_{\mathrm{BS}}=3$,$\zeta_{\mathrm{IRS}}=6$.
-Unless otherwise specified, the IRS is centered at $\mathbf{r}_{\mathrm{IRS}}=[-0.72m, 0.51m, 0.51m]^T$ with the location strategically chosen to create a favorable propagation environment that aligns with the principles derived in Proposition 2.
-We consider $K=4$ single-antenna users located at $[10m, 70m, 0m]^T$, $[30m, 60m, 0m]^T$, $[20m, 50m, 0m]^T$, and $[45m, 45m, 0m]^T$, respectively.
-The noise power is set to $\sigma_k^2=-115$ dBm for all users.
+Unless specified otherwise, the four single-antenna users are located at $[10, 70, 0]^T$ m, $[30, 60, 0]^T$ m, $[20, 50, 0]^T$ m, and $[45, 45, 0]^T$ m, respectively.
+Other parameters are given in Table~\ref{tab:sim_params}.

 Fig. \ref{varFig} illustrates the favorable propagation metric $g_{jk}$ versus the IRS's y-coordinate for various array sparsity configurations when $N=1600$ and the IRS is centered at $[-3m, l_y, 3m]$.
 The analytical model from \eqref{gjk} shows excellent agreement with the Monte Carlo simulations, which confirms the fidelity of our near-field channel correlation model.
 It also demonstrates the profound impact of array sparsity on channel decorrelation.
 Specifically, as the sparsity factors ($\zeta_{\mathrm{BS}}$, $\zeta_{\mathrm{IRS}}$) increase, the value of $g_{jk}$ is substantially reduced, indicating that the user channels become increasingly orthogonal.
 This behavior is attributed to the larger effective apertures, which accentuate the near-field wavefront curvature and thus generate more distinct phase variations across the IRS elements—a phenomenon accurately captured by the $\Delta_{s,t}$ term in our model.
 In contrast, the conventional dense array setup ($\zeta_{\mathrm{BS}}=1, \zeta_{\mathrm{IRS}}=1$) yields a persistently high correlation ($g_{jk}>0.75$), highlighting the necessity of sparse arrays for achieving favorable propagation in the near-field.